F0lak/dm_open_ref/ref/proc/ASSERT.md

 +   ASSERT(expression)
 <!-- -->
 **Args:**
-+   expression+ an expression which should always be true
++   expression: an expression which should always be true

 This is used to make a sanity check.
 If the given expression is